gecko031/PSpomodoro/readme.md

 PSpomodoro

-Chrome browser extension that helps you manage your time, to be worth spending.
+Chrome browser extension that helps manage your time.